 Companies advertise that ozone can oxidize indoor air pollutants and leave only carbon dioxide, water, and breathable oxygen.
 But independent studies have shown that ozone generators do not effectively destroy microbes, remove odor sources, or reduce indoor pollutants enough to provide health benefits.
 More alarming, these devices can generate excessive levels of ozone and may contribute to eye and nose irritation or other respiratory problems.

 Household air cleaner evaluations by the Consumers Report14, the American Lung Association (ALA)18, and U.S. Environmental Protection Agency (EPA)19 offer explicit warnings against ozone-generating devices.
 The Consumer Reports' authors said that after performing tests, they "wouldn't recommend an ozone generator even as a last resort."

-We serve Nebraska, Missouri, and Iowa areas throughout Sioux City, Lincoln, Elkhorn, Bellevue, Council Bluffs, Fremont, Hastings, Grand Island, Gretna, and nearby.
+We serve Nebraska, Missouri, and Iowa areas throughout Lincoln, Des Moines, Bellevue, Council Bluffs, Sioux City, Gretna, Fremont, Hastings, Elkhorn, and nearby.